 3.4 Abbreviations and acronyms

 TGbe editor: Please insert the following acronym definition (maintaining alphabetical order)

+(#15401)BTM BSS Transition Management

 TGbe editor: Please delete title “35.3.6.2 Adding or removing affiliated APs”.
-Move “35.3.6.2.1 Adding affiliated APs” one level up to “35.3.6.2 Adding affiliated APs” and Move “35.3.6.2.2 Removing affiliated APs” one level up to “35.3.6.3 Removing affiliated APs” 35.3.6.2 Adding or removing affiliated APs
+Move “35.3.6.2.1 Adding affiliated APs” one level up to “35.3.6.2 Adding affiliated APs” and Move “35.3.6.2.2 Removing affiliated APs” one level up to “35.3.6.3 Removing affiliated APs”

+(#18115)

-35.3.6.2.1 Adding affiliated APs
+(#18115)35.3.6.2 Adding affiliated APs

 TGbe editor: Please update the first paragraphs in this subclause as shown below:

-An AP MLD may add one or more affiliated APs to the AP MLD (see 6.3.11.2 (MLME-START.request)).
-Each added affiliated AP shall be announced through the Basic Multi-Link element (by changing the Maximum Number Of Simultaneous Links subfield of the MLD Capabilities and Operations subfield), and through the Reduced Neighbor Report element (by including a TBTT Information field with MLD Parameter field for the added AP), in the Beacon and Probe Response frames transmitted by other APs affiliated with the same AP MLD.
+An AP MLD may add one or more affiliated APs to the AP MLD (see 6.3.11.2 (MLME-START.request)). (#15986)The added affiliated AP(s) shall be announced through the Basic Multi-Link element by incrementing the Maximum Number Of Simultaneous Links subfield of the MLD Capabilities and Operations subfield by 1 for each added affiliated AP, and through the Reduced Neighbor Report element by including a TBTT Information field carrying the MLD Parameters subfield for the added AP, in the Beacon and Probe Response frames transmitted by other APs affiliated with the same AP MLD.

-35.3.6.2.2 Removing affiliated APs
+(#18115)35.3.6.3 Removing affiliated APs

 TGbe editor: Please update the first 5 paragraphs in this subclause as shown below:

 An AP MLD may remove one or more of its affiliated APs (see 6.3.136.2 (MLME-BSS-APREMOVAL.request)).
 An AP MLD that is an NSTR mobile AP MLD shall not remove the affiliated AP operating on the primary link (see 35.3.19 (NSTR mobile AP MLD operation)).
-The AP MLD shall announce the removal of any affiliated AP through a Reconfiguration Multi-Link element (see 9.4.2.312.4 (Reconfiguration Multi-Link element)) in all Beacon frames transmitted by its affiliated APs, as well as all Probe Response frames it transmits, until the affiliated AP has been removed.
+The AP MLD shall announce the removal of any affiliated AP through a Reconfiguration Multi-Link element (see 9.4.2.312.4 (Reconfiguration Multi-Link element)) in all Beacon frames transmitted by its affiliated APs, (#15862)as well as in all Probe Response frames it transmits, until the affiliated AP is removed.

-When an AP MLD with which an AP corresponding to a nontransmitted BSSID in a multiple BSSID set is affiliated with removes one or more affiliated APs, the Reconfiguration Multi-Link element carrying information of the removed AP(s) shall be included within the nontransmitted BSSID profile of the Multiple BSSID element contained in the Beacon frame and Probe Response frame transmitted by the transmitted BSSID in the same multiple BSSID set.
+(#15400)When an AP MLD that has an AP corresponding to a nontransmitted BSSID in a multiple BSSID set as an affiliated AP removes one or more affiliated APs, the Reconfiguration Multi-Link element carrying information of the removed AP(s) shall be included within the corresponding nontransmitted BSSID profile of the Multiple BSSID element contained in the Beacon frame and Probe Response frame transmitted by the transmitted BSSID in the same multiple BSSID set.

-In the Reconfiguration Multi-Link element the MLD MAC Address Present subfield shall be set to 0.
-The AP MLD for which AP removal information is provided in the Reconfiguration Multi-Link element shall be identified by the MLD MAC Address subfield of the Basic Multi-Link element for the same AP MLD carried in the same management frame.
+In the Reconfiguration Multi-Link element (#16110) included in Beacon and Probe Response frames, the MLD MAC Address Present subfield shall be set to 0.
+The AP MLD for which (#15863)the AP removal information is provided in the Reconfiguration Multi-Link element shall be identified by the MLD MAC Address subfield of the Basic Multi-Link element (#16584) corresponding to the same AP MLD carried in the same management frame.

-NOTE 1—In a Multi-Link Probe Response frame sent in response to a multi-link probe request directed to a nontransmitted BSSID of a multiple BSSID set, for a Reconfiguration Multi-Link element included in the nontransmitted BSSID profile of the Multiple BSSID element, the corresponding the AP MLD for which AP removal information is provided is identified by the MLD MAC Address subfield of the Basic Multi-Link element, included in the same management frame outside of the Multiple BSSID element, which has the AP MLD ID subfield set to same value as the BSSID Index subfield of the Multiple-BSSID Index element carried in the same nontransmitted BSSID profile.
+NOTE 1—In a (#18120) multi-link probe response frame sent in response to a multi-link probe request directed to a nontransmitted BSSID of a multiple BSSID set, for a Reconfiguration Multi-Link element included in the nontransmitted BSSID profile of the Multiple BSSID element, the corresponding (#15051)AP MLD for which (#15863)the AP removal information is provided is identified by the MLD MAC Address subfield of the Basic Multi-Link element, included in the same management frame outside of the Multiple BSSID element, which has the AP MLD ID subfield set to (#16111)the same value as the BSSID Index subfield of the Multiple-BSSID Index element carried in the same nontransmitted BSSID profile as the Reconfiguration Multi-Link element.